strangerstudios/paid-memberships-pro/readme.txt

 9. Membership Account page, display all sections or show specific sections using shortcode attributes.

 == Changelog ==
+= 2.5.6 - 2021-03-05 =
+* SECURITY: Now sanitizing and escaping the `order` parameter when filtering the users table in the dashboard.
+(Thanks, Gen Sato)
+* BUG FIX/ENHANCEMENT: Now hiding the ApplePay/GooglePay "Payment Request" buttons when the main checkout form is submitted.
+This helps to prevent double checkouts.
+* BUG FIX: Fixed missing membership data in the billing failed email.

 = 2.5.5 - 2021-02-22 =
 * SECURITY: Better sanitization of parameters on some REST API endpoints.
 * SECURITY: Now showing reCAPTCHA field at checkout even for logged in users.